Welcome to the Socops charity website.

-children 8-16 years of age with High Functioning Autistic Spectrum Condition and their families.
+Social Opportunities (SOCOPS) provides support for children from 8 years of age with a High Functioning Autistic Spectrum Condition

 CLUB provides a weekly support